Trust Pilot Reviews

 Direct Connect LED Products

 Direct-connect fixtures require standard AC power input.
-The LED driver converts AC power to DC current for the LED chips, eliminating dependence on existing ballasts.
+The LED driver converts AC power to DC for the LED chips, eliminating dependence on existing ballasts.
 Installation involves removing the fixture’s ballast and bulb, then installing the LED driver and head assembly.
 Direct-connect solutions typically achieve higher efficiency ratings since power flows directly to the LED driver without ballast losses.
 This approach provides maximum long-term reliability by eliminating aging ballast components.

 Ballast-Compatible LED Products